markus-zzz/zzzconsulting-website/_posts/2018-07-16-llvm-exercise.markdown

 ## Background
-One interesting thing about LLVM is the approach to entering SSA-form (i.e. satisfying the static single assignment condition and placement of phi-nodes).
+One interesting thing about LLVM is the approach to entering SSA-form (i.e. satisfying the static single assignment condition by placement of phi-nodes).
-Traditionally this is considered the front end responsibility to place phi-nodes but LLVM however takes a different approach.
+Traditionally this is considered a front end responsibility to place phi-nodes but LLVM however takes a different approach.
 Namely have the front end generate loads and stores for each variable access.
 Note that technically speaking this code is already in SSA form (it is just that it is terribly inefficient).
-Later on the pass mem2reg comes along and optimizes this effectively removing almost all memory accesses for these variables.
+Later on the pass *mem2reg* comes along and optimizes this effectively removing almost all memory accesses for these variables.

 This is nice because it makes the front end simple, it can focus on its AST to